logosteach/computer-science-1-pubfunnels/unit_001/README.md

 - write, save, and run Python scripts using the VS Code integrated terminal and Run button.
 - compare the features of IDLE versus VS Code and explain when each tool is useful.
 - understand the purpose of the VS Code Marketplace and explain how to identify safe, reputable extensions versus those that may be malicious.
+- compare the features of IDLE versus VS Code and reflect on how different tools are useful for different purposes, just as God equips each believer with unique gifts, callings, and resources for His kingdom work (1 Corinthians 12:4-7).

 &copy; LogosTeach 2025 - All Rights Reserved